spotinst/help/src/docs/ocean/getting-started/aks-test.md

 ![connect-aks-cluster-15](https://github.com/spotinst/help/assets/106514736/d3d6589f-b304-46d5-a54f-00e277388de4)

 3. Gradually reduce the node pool node count to zero in order to scale down unmanaged node pools.
-When the Node Count is reduced, the pods running on the nodes are evicted and they become pending pods that con not be scheduled.
+When the Node Count is reduced, the pods running on the nodes are evicted and they become pending pods that can not be scheduled.
 Ocean launches nodes from the appropriate VNG and creates node pools with scale count so that the Kubernetes scheduler can schedule these pods.

 To reduce down-time for critical workloads while migrating, you can: